php-dev-br/laravel-doc-pt-br/queries.md

     DB::table('users')->increment('votes', 1, ['name' => 'John']);

 <a name="deletes"></a>

 ## Deletes

 The query builder may also be used to delete records from the table via the `delete` method.
 You may constrain `delete` statements by adding `where` clauses before calling the `delete` method:

     DB::table('users')->delete();

     DB::table('users')->where('votes', '>', 100)->delete();

 If you wish to truncate the entire table, which will remove all rows and reset the auto-incrementing ID to zero, you may use the `truncate` method:

     DB::table('users')->truncate();

 <a name="pessimistic-locking"></a>

 ## Pessimistic Locking

 The query builder also includes a few functions to help you do "pessimistic locking" on your `select` statements.
 To run the statement with a "shared lock", you may use the `sharedLock` method on a query.
 A shared lock prevents the selected rows from being modified until your transaction commits:

     DB::table('users')->where('votes', '>', 100)->sharedLock()->get();

 Alternatively, you may use the `lockForUpdate` method.
-A "for update" lock prevents the rows from being modified or from being selected with another shared lock:
+A "for update" lock prevents the rows from being modified or from being selected with another shared
+lock:

     DB::table('users')->where('votes', '>', 100)->lockForUpdate()->get();

-<a name="debugging"></a>
-## Debugging

-You may use the `dd` or `dump` methods while building a query to dump the query bindings and SQL.
-The `dd` method will display the debug information and then stop executing the request.
-The `dump` method will display the debug information but allow the request to keep executing:

-    DB::table('users')->where('votes', '>', 100)->dd();

-    DB::table('users')->where('votes', '>', 100)->dump();